-Events and Venues, within the Division of Safety and Facilities, manages the following spaces:
+Events & Venues, within the Office of the President, manages the following spaces:

-- State Room & City View Room (1957 E Street NW) - Jack Morton Auditorium & MPA 2nd Floor Lobby - Lisner Auditorium request.
-The Events & Venues team will confirm your reservation or reach out to you for more information.
+- State Room & City View Room (1957 E Street NW) - Jack Morton Auditorium & MPA 2nd Floor Lobby - Lisner Auditorium

 HOW TO BOOK: All spaces above must be booked 30 days in advance.
 To book, visit the Events and Venues website, find the space that best suits your needs and then select the desired space(s).
 You will then be taken to the reservation system via Single Sign-On.
-Provide your event details and submit your
+Provide your event details and submit your request.
+The Events & Venues team will confirm your reservation or reach out to you for more information.
+Student organization events will have costs associated with them.
+To view the university price lists and estimates please log into the University Box folder.
+Please note only University Clients will have access to these links.